 Public news and announcements are brought to you by the Horry County Public Information Office.

-On June 12, 2020
+On August 27, 2020

-in County News, Emergencies, Weekly Update
+in Weekly Update

 Meeting attendees are encouraged to wear a face-covering when entering the building and when social distancing is not possible or practical.